Pontefract: Economy

 Pontefract has been a market town since the Middle Ages; market days are Wednesday and Saturday, with a small market on Fridays.
 The covered market is open all week except Sundays.
-The town is called Ponte or Ponty by its citizens and sometimes jokingly referred to as Ponte Carlo, with reference to Monte Carlo.
-This theme is continued in the name of bars in the Xscape complex located in Glasshoughton between Pontefract and Castleford, referred to locally as Cas Vegas.
-Numerous pubs can be found in the town centre in particular; for example: Beastfair Vaults, the Liquorice Bush, the Red Lion, the Malt Shovel and the Ponty Tavern.
-A Wetherspoons public house opened on Horsefair in 2010.
-It is said by some that Pontefract once held a record for being the town with the highest number of pubs per square mile in the UK, but this is likely an urban legend, and the title is currently held by another town.
+It is said by some that Pontefract once held a record for being the town with the highest number of pubs per square mile in the UK, but this is likely an urban legend, and the title is held by another town.

-The town has a liquorice-sweet industry; and the famous Pontefract cakes are produced, though the liquorice plant itself is no longer grown there.
+The town has a liquorice-sweet industry; further, the famous Pontefract cakes are produced, though the liquorice plant is no longer grown there.
 The town's two liquorice factories are owned by Haribo and Valeo Confectionery (formerly Tangerine).
 A Liquorice festival is held annually.
 Poet laureate Sir John Betjeman wrote a poem entitled "The Licorice Fields at Pontefract".
 In 2012, local farmer Robert Copley announced that he would be re-introducing a liquorice crop to Pontefract.

 Close by is the site of the former coal-fired Ferrybridge power station, although the local coal mines largely closed in the 1990s, which contributed to high unemployment in the local area.
-The final colliery, Prince of Wales Colliery, closed in August 2002. has since been redeveloped into a large housing estate named after the colliery.
+The final colliery, Prince of Wales Colliery, closed in August 2002.
+It has since been redeveloped into a large housing estate named after the colliery.